pbanker/Umbrage_Hackathon_2025/README.md

 # AI Sales Presentation Generator

-An intelligent pitch deck generation system that leverages AI to build customized PowerPoint presentations from a curated slide repository.
+A pitch deck generation system that leverages AI to build customized PowerPoint presentations from a curated slide repository.
 This tool revolutionizes sales presentation creation by automatically selecting and adapting relevant slides based on specific user requirements.

 ## Problem Statement
 Sales teams face two major challenges when creating pitch decks: writing compelling content from scratch and navigating extensive slide libraries to find appropriate templates.
 Our solution addresses both issues by: